lsaravia/CriticalGlobalForest/Notes.md

 Two important comments need to be made.
 First, the complexity of the pattern observed at criticality is clearly larger than the ones obtained for both p > p_c (very homogeneous, random) and p < p_c (homogeneous, flat).
 At criticality, multiple scales are involved, as illustrated by the presence of islands of patches of all sizes, displaying a fractal structure.
 The complexity of this structure can be measured in many ways, but a simple, indirect measure is provided by the transient time τ(p) required in order to complete the burning process.

+Pag 147

+By analyzing the patterns displayed by Amazonian forest fires, it is possible to predict some potential scenarios of megafire spreading (Pueyo 2007; Pueyo et al. 2010).
+These studies suggest that, if the most adverse forecasts are realized, the second-order transition expected from an epidemics-like behavior would be replaced by sudden (first-order) changes.